gnh1201/alwayshttps-elgg/README.md

 # alwayshttps-elgg
-AlwaysHTTPS for Elgg 2.x, 3.x
+AlwaysHTTPS.js for Elgg 2.x, 3.x

 ## What is this?
 AlwaysHTTPS.js keeps your web site's HTTPS connection up at all times.